emadmahdi/Opy/README.rst

 - Numbers Obfuscation
 - Specifying obfuscation letters
-- Excluding Files from strings and/or numbers obfuscation or from not obfuscation
+- Excluding files from strings and/or numbers obfuscation or from not obfuscation
-- Collecting automatically extrernal modules and their attributes and their arguments
+- Collecting automatically extrernal modules and their attributes and arguments
 - Aliasing of all external modules automatically
 - Forcing obfuscation of sensitive identifiers
 - Changing randomly the size of obfuscated identifiers using a minimum and a maximum values